wolfeidau/wolfeidau_site/content/post/2026-06-12-ai-is-bringing-mashups-back.md

 3. Integrating authentication or data storage is easier than ever.
 4. The explosion of [agent skills](https://platform.claude.com/docs/en/agents-and-tools/agent-skills/overview) has unlocked even more capabilities, allowing users to package and share repeatable processes.

-Overall, this has led to a Cambrian explosion of mashups, github is seeing a dramatic increase in traffic as a wave of new users publishing their projects.
+Overall, this has led to a Cambrian explosion of mashups, with a wave of new users publishing and sharing their projects.

 ## How will this affect existing SaaS providers?

-After chatting with my peers at events such as the AI Engineer conference in Melbourne, it is clear that we are seeing enterprising business owners build mashups to which automate day to day operational tasks and provide improved operational reporting.
+After chatting with my peers at events such as the [AI Engineer conference in Melbourne](https://webdirections.org/ai-engineer/), it is clear that we are seeing people with domain knowledge and a clear problem to solve build mashups that automate day to day operational tasks and provide improved operational reporting.

 Businesses are building their own portals, combining feeds of data from multiple platforms with tools such as [openclaw](https://openclaw.ai/) to act as the nerve centre for their business.
-These portals combine APIs, MCP servers, messaging, and agents to drive day-to-day operational tasks and provide integrated reporting that would be impossible for any one platform.
+These portals combine APIs, [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) servers, messaging, and agents to drive day to day operational tasks and provide integrated reporting that would be impossible for any one platform.

-For example, a team might combine CRM data, email notifications from a store in shopify, and invoices from suppliers into a small internal portal that shows business health and triggers follow-up actions through openclaw.
+For example, a team might combine CRM data, email notifications from an online store, and supplier invoices into a small internal portal that shows business health and triggers follow-up actions through openclaw.

 As a side effect of this, SaaS providers are seeing: